envoy/ENVLicenseParser/data/README.md

 # Notes

-- Dates (in this file) are in the format month-day-year
+- Dates (in this file) are in the format month-day-year (this may be different depending on the version of the format)
 - Most of this information will be unused, but entering correctly now ensures future feature additions will pass tests
 - These numbers were picked using a random number generator, any resemblance